 The biggest misconception about investing in Treasury securities is that it is risk-free.
 Yes, you are almost certain to get the full amount of your initial investment back when your security matures whenever in the future since the U.S. government will likely not default.
 But, if you don’t intend on holding the Treasury security until it matures, then you are at risk of losing money!

-Say you buy a note that matures in 10 years that carries a yield of 2.00 percent.
+Say you buy a note that matures in 10 years that carries a yield of 2.00%.
 Then say economic conditions change and interest rates go up (interest rates change every day, so be ready to expect this).
-In the earlier months of 2010 the 10-year note yielded close to 4.00 percent, so imagine that is where rates go over the next few years.
-If you own an IOU that agrees to pay you a 2 percent coupon, but there are now similar IOU’s that agree to pay you 4 percent, then your 2 percent IOU is crap!
+In the earlier months of 2010 the 10-year note yielded close to 4.00%, so imagine that is where rates go over the next few years.
+If you own an IOU that agrees to pay you a 2% coupon, but there are now similar IOU’s that agree to pay you 4%, then your 2% IOU is crap!
 (This is the general logic of why bond values move “inversely”/opposite to interest rates, with your bond price going down when rates go up, and your bond price up when rates go down).
-If this change in interest rates happened overnight then the value of your investment in the 10-year Treasury will have dropped about negative 16 percent!
+If this change in interest rates happened overnight then the value of your investment in the 10-year Treasury will have dropped about negative 16%!
 If you need the original money you invested then you will be forced to take a sizable loss when you sell your investment.

 Another important item to note here is the pitiful returns you will receive if you invest in these Treasury securities.
-If you agree to give Uncle Sam your money for 5 years and the yield on that note is 1.75 percent, then you are nearly assured that you will lose money over this period since inflation (the general rise in prices over time normally averaging 2-3 percent per year) will most likely be greater than this.
-Additionally, there are significant transaction costs in order to buy an individual bond, and all interest received on Treasuries are taxed at your marginal tax bracket level at the federal and state level, both of which further eat into your returns.
+If you agree to give Uncle Sam your money for 5 years and the yield on that note is less than 1.70%, then you could lose money over this period since inflation (the general rise in prices over time normally averaging 2-3% per year) could be greater than this interest rate.
+Additionally, there are transaction costs in order to buy an individual bond, and all interest received on Treasuries are taxed at your marginal tax bracket level at the federal and state level, both of which further eat into your returns.